MicrosoftDocs/Viva/Viva/glint/reporting-setup.md

    >[!NOTE]
    > User Roles need to be created first to appear.
 Refer to [Set Up User Roles](https://go.microsoft.com/fwlink/?linkid=2230740).
 2. Select the desired **Reporting Access:**
-   1. **Live Access** : Roles have full access to results as they come in, and when surveys are completed.
+   1. **Live Access**: Roles have full access to results as they come in, and when surveys are completed.
-   2. **Phased Access** : Roles don't have automatic access to Live or completed surveys until they're granted access by the admin, on a per program case.
+   2. **Phased Access**: Roles don't have automatic access to Live or completed surveys until they're granted access by the admin, on a per program case.
 This access does allow retained access to previous surveys and other data inside Viva Glint programs.
 3. Toggle **Concierge Visibility** to enable or disable Manager Concierge.
-[Visit Manager Concierge for a deeper dive.](https://go.microsoft.com/fwlink/?linkid=2231115)
+[Visit Manager Concierge for a deeper dive](https://go.microsoft.com/fwlink/?linkid=2231115).
    >[!TIP]
    > Use Manager Concierge for your manager to get the most out of their survey feedback.
 4. Toggle **Broader Team Insights** to enable or disable a roll-up level of survey results that can be visible to managers if they haven't met survey confidentiality thresholds within their team.
 [Visit Broader Team Insights for a deeper dive](https://go.microsoft.com/fwlink/?linkid=2231012).
 5. Team Conversations is enabled by default.
 Toggle to **OFF** to disable this feature.
 6. Select the desired **Dashboard Default** from the dropdown menu.
    >[!TIP]
-   > Company Admin roles should have the [Executive Summary Dashboard](https://go.microsoft.com/fwlink/?linkid=2231010) and all others should have [Team Summary](https://go.microsoft.com/fwlink/?linkid=2231210).
+   > Company Admin roles should have the [Executive Summary dashboard](https://go.microsoft.com/fwlink/?linkid=2231010) and all others should have [Team Summary](https://go.microsoft.com/fwlink/?linkid=2231210).
 7. Recommended reports will prepopulate.
-To add extra **Report Template Access** , use the **Search** field.
+To add extra **Report Template Access**, use the **Search** field.
 Select the **X** next to the report to remove a Report Template access.
 8. If you need to delete a role for this survey, select **Delete Role** in that role box.
 9. Repeat the steps for each extra role.